Jrwolf99/MySecondBrain/main/Sliding Window.md

 ---
 # Sliding Window

-Sliding Window is a "technique" used to make algorithms.
+Sliding Window is a "technique" used to make [[algorithm]]s.
 This is common in solving leetcode style problem